Updated: 21 April 2020

 “If we wait till we are ready, we’ll be waiting for the rest of our lives.” – Lemony Snicket

 There are two schools of thought when it comes to learning new things: You can either prepare for it or just dive in and let everything sort itself out.
 With Muay Thai, I kind of went with the latter.
 Despite a severely poor state of fitness, I simply showed up at each lesson, believing that the training will get me stronger.
 I mean, sure, my fitness leveled up along the way just doing Muay Thai and boxing.
-But if I could start all over again, I certainly would have done a little more research and pre-training.
+But if I could start all over again, I certainly would have done a little more research and prior training.
 In this chapter, I discuss the prep work you can make before jumping right into training.

 Can I train Muay Thai at Home?